mitraZak/TFT_Menu/README.md

-# TFT_MenuThis
+# TFT_Menu
-repository contains a menu system with bitmap-based display screens, shown on a TFT ILI9341 and navigated through a 4x4 matrix keypad.
+This repository contains a menu system with bitmap-based display screens, shown on a TFT ILI9341 and navigated through a 4x4 matrix keypad.
 The bitmaps are converted and embedded directly into C code.

 # System Architecture